 The regulations require that a TMDL be established with consideration of seasonal variations.
-Since most D.O. impairments occur during the summer months and not during other times of the year and no point sources were in the watershed, a seasonal variation in this TMDL was not necessary.
+Since most D.O. impairments occur during the summer months and not during other times of the year and no point sources are considered to be significant in the watershed, a seasonal variation in this TMDL was not necessary.
 It was assumed that the summer months would be the critical period.